 We offer a variety of resources to help applicants craft strong proposals.

-Immediately below are resources for all applicants.
+The resources immediately below are applicable to all applicants.
 View additional resources by expanding the sections below.

 Resources for all applicants

-1. Watch the RFP webinar (password: KnightCPP1): The webinar includes an overview of the current RFP Special Call for proposals responding to community needs related to the novel coronavirus (COVID-19).
+1. Watch the RFP webinar (password: KnightCPP1) and download the slides: The webinar includes an overview of the current RFP Special Call for proposals responding to community needs related to the novel coronavirus (COVID-19).

 Data analysis resources (Tier 3 only)